 To help drivers keep their vehicles safe, the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) has marked July as National Vehicle Theft Prevention Month.
-Specifically, the NHTSA hopes to increase awareness of the stolen vehicle epidemic during this event.
-Vehicle theft prevention is important as, in 2020, vehicle thefts rose to more than 800,000—a 9.2% uptick over 2019.
+NHTSA hopes to increase awareness of the stolen vehicle epidemic during this event, as summers prove to be the worst season for vehicle theft.

 How to Protect Your Vehicle

 Several different types of antitheft systems and devices are designed to make vehicles more difficult to steal as well as easier to trace and recover.
 Here’s how some of them work: